meryambutt123-a11y/urdu-ocr-codesaviours-si26-maryam/README.md

 * **Tensor Conversion & Normalization:** Converting raw PIL images into standardized mathematical PyTorch Tensors.

 The data pipeline is now fully integrated, allowing the dataset to be loaded directly into a neural network architecture for training.

+---

+##  Week 2: Computer Vision Preprocessing & Baseline Evaluation

+### Phase Overview
+Raw image datasets contain inconsistencies in lighting, dimensions, and noise.
+The primary objective of this phase is to engineer an automated computer vision pipeline that standardizes the Urdu text images before feeding them into any deep learning architecture.

+Additionally, this phase establishes a baseline accuracy metric by evaluating an off-the-shelf OCR engine (Tesseract) against the complexities of cursive Nastaliq script.

+###  Tech Stack & Libraries
+* **OpenCV (`cv2`):** Core library for image transformations and matrix operations.
+* **Pillow (`PIL`):** Utilized for high-level image file handling.
+* **PyTesseract:** Python wrapper for the Tesseract OCR engine.

+###  The Preprocessing Pipeline
+To standardize the dataset, every raw image is passed through a custom sequential pipeline:
+1. **Grayscale Conversion:** Eliminates color channel noise (`cv2.cvtColor`).
+2. **Dimensional Standardization:** Resizes all images to a fixed 512x128 resolution (`cv2.resize`).
+3. **Advanced Denoising:** Applies Non-Local Means Denoising to smooth artifacts (`cv2.fastNlMeansDenoising`).
+4. **Binarization:** Converts pixels to pure black or white for maximum contrast (`cv2.threshold`).

+###  Why We Need a Better Model (Gap Analysis)
+*(Note: This section is currently under development and will be updated following the baseline Tesseract evaluation later this week.)*